finkelshtein/SunflowersWales/content/fundraising/26-09-2025-Glynhir_Golf_Club/index.md

 <!--more-->

-Fourth time since 2022 we held Sunflowers Wales (Соняшники) charity day in <a href="https://www.facebook.com/GlynhirGolfClub/" target="_blank">Glynhir Golf Club</a>!
+Fourth time since 2022 we held Sunflowers Wales (Соняшники) charity day in <a href="https://www.facebook.com/GlynhirGolfClub/" target="_blank" rel="noopener noreferrer">Glynhir Golf Club</a>!

 And we have raised whooping **5740 pounds**!!!!

-We would not be able to do it without continuous support of club manager <a href="https://www.facebook.com/rhodri.treharne" target="_blank">Rhodri Treharne</a> and <a href="https://www.facebook.com/GlynhirGolfClub/" target="_blank">Glynhir Golf Club</a> members!
+We would not be able to do it without continuous support of club manager <a href="https://www.facebook.com/rhodri.treharne" target="_blank" rel="noopener noreferrer">Rhodri Treharne</a> and <a href="https://www.facebook.com/GlynhirGolfClub/" target="_blank" rel="noopener noreferrer">Glynhir Golf Club</a> members!

 Thank you so much!